cssherry/instacation/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication (~0.5 day)
 I'll create the user authentication framework that will allow people to sign up, sign in, and view albums.
-This will not be required to view public albums, but will be required to view private albums.
+Initially all albums will be public.

 [Details][phase-one]